MicrosoftDocs/architecture-center/docs/vdc/networking-virtual-datacenter.md

 ---
-title: Azure Virtual Datacenter - A network perspective
+title: "Azure virtual datacenter: A network perspective"
-description: Learn how to build your virtual data center in Azure
+description: Learn how to build your virtual datacenter in Azure
 author: tracsman
 manager: rossort
 tags: azure-resource-manager